Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/picturefillformat/getstretchoffsetbottom/_index.md

 ---
 title: getStretchOffsetBottom
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/picturefillformat/getstretchoffsetbottom/
+url: /php-java/aspose.slides/picturefillformat/getstretchoffsetbottom/
 ---

-## getStretchOffsetBottom()  function
+## getStretchOffsetBottom()  method

  Returns or sets bottom edge of the fill rectangle that is defined by a percentage offset from the bottom edge of the shape's bounding box.